-model A model object of class "glm", "lm" or "phylolm".

-labels Optional two-column matrix or data frame, with the first column containing names of variables that appear in 'model' (in no particular order), and the second column containing the corresponding names to use as labels in the plot.
-Can be useful when the model contains abbreviated variable names, and you want more complete variable names in the plot.

-...
-Additional arguments to pass to lollipop, e.g. horizontal = TRUE.
+model A model object of class "glm", "lm" or "phylolm". labels Optional two-column matrix or data frame, with the first column containing names of variables that appear in 'model' (in no particular order), and the second column containing the corresponding names to use as labels in the plot.
+Can be useful when the model contains abbreviated variable names, and you want more complete variable names in the plot. plot Logical value.
+If set to FALSE, only the results data frame is produced, and no plot.
+(If plot=TRUE) additional arguments to pass to lollipop, e.g. horizontal = TRUE.

-plotGLM 61

-This function uses lollipop to draw a point range plot of the coefficients of a fitted model (excluding the intercept) with their 95% confidence intervals (computed from the standard error in the model summary).
-The labels of coefficients with significant p-values (under alpha = 0.05) are displayed in bold.
+This function uses summary to get the coefficients (excluding the intercept) and their standard errors from a fitted model object, and it computes the 95% confidence intervals, i.e. each coefficient plus/minus 1.96 times its standard error.
+By default, it also uses lollipop to produce a point range plot with those results.
+In the plot, the labels of coefficients with significant p-values (<= 0.05) are displayed in bold.

 Note that coefficients are only directly comparable if the variables were standardized or if they vary in the same scale.

-A plot.

-'''
+A data frame (and a plot).

 varImp, lollipop

-'''

-'''

 get example model:

 mod <- glm(am ~ mpg + wt + gear + carb, data = as.data.frame(scale(mtcars)))

 summary(mod)

-default plot: plotCoeffs(mod)
+default plot:

+plotCoeffs(mod)

-with some tweaks:
+with some plot tweaks:

+'''

+labels <- data.frame(

-vars <- c("gear", "wt", "mpg", "carb")
+vars = c("gear", "wt", "mpg", "carb"),

-labs <- c("Number of gears", "Weight", "Miles par gallon", "Number of carburators")
+labs = c("N gears", "Weight", "Miles per gallon", "N carburators")

+)

 par(mar = c(3, 10, 2, 1))

-plotCoeffs(mod, horiz = TRUE, cex = 2, grid = FALSE, axis.lab = "Coefficients", main = "Transmission", labels = data.frame(vars, labs), col = "purple") '''
+plotCoeffs(mod, horiz = TRUE, cex = 2, grid = FALSE, axis.lab = "Coefficients",

+main = "Transmission", labels = labels, col = "purple")

+'''

-62 plotGLM
+plotGLM